Post-thermalization via information spreading in open quantum systems: Results

 \subsubsection{Post-thermalization}

-Let us now analyze the behavior of the entropy production and its information-theoretic constituents during the thermalization of some exemplary open quantum systems.
+Let us now present the original results concerning the behavior of the entropy production and its information-theoretic constituents during thermalization of some exemplary open quantum systems.
 We start our discussion with a single fermionic level coupled to a fermionic bath, referred to as the noninteracting resonant level model (NRL).
 The Hamiltonian of the system, environment and the interaction Hamiltonian read respectively as

 where $\epsilon_i$ is the particle energy; here $\hat{H}_k=\epsilon_k c^\dagger_k c_k$.
 Energy levels of the bath $\epsilon_k$ are assumed to be uniformly distributed over the interval $[-W/2,W/2]$.
 The tunnel coupling $\Omega$ is parameterized by the coupling strength $\Gamma=2\pi \Omega^2/\Delta \epsilon$, where $\Delta \epsilon=W/(K-1)$ is the distance between the energy levels in the bath.
 The dynamics and the thermodynamics of the model are described using the correlation matrix method.
 The evolution of the correlation matrix is simulated iteratively using the equation